Nationwide, the UWM College of Nursing is in the top 15% of nursing schools with graduate programs according to U.S. News and World Report.

 Nurses are needed.
 Everyday and everywhere.

-Research hospitals, community clinics, universities, K12 schools, birth centers and hospice care are just a few examples of the career paths that UWM College of Nursing graduates follow.
+Research, hospitals, community clinics, universities, K12 schools, birth centers and hospice care are just a few examples of the career paths that UWM College of Nursing graduates follow.
 UWM College of Nursing faculty are award-winning, internationally recruited and competitively funded educators, clinicians and scientists.
-From intro courses to one of the nation’s first and only online PhD programs, the 95+ faculty members emphasize technology, evidence-based practice and community collaboration to prepare every nursing student to succeed and to adapt in one of the world’s most dynamic and in-demand professions.
+From intro courses to one of the nation’s first online PhD programs, the 90+ faculty members emphasize technology, evidence-based practice and community collaboration to prepare every nursing student to succeed and to adapt in one of the world’s most dynamic and in-demand professions.

 As the demand for compassionate, science-based, nursing professionals grows, so does the need for nurse educators.